Frequently Asked Questions When It Comes to

 Unfortunately, however, since completion statements and bills are only supplied at the end of the transaction; for most clients it is now too late to dispute the bill since you would have already entered into a contractual agreement backed by a long list of additional fees hidden within their Terms of Business.

-With Express Conveyancing, the Fees you are quoted at the onset of the transaction will remain as is; so long as your instruction remain the same (i.e. you have obtained a quote for a freehold property purchase when it is in fact a leasehold.
+With Express Conveyancing, the Fees you are quoted at the onset of the transaction will remain as is; so long as your instruction remain the same .(for example if you have obtained a quote for a freehold property purchase when it is in fact a leasehold or if you have not stated that it is a new build at the time of quoting)

-We have requested a quote from you.
+We have requested a quote from you for conveyancing solicitors Birmingham.
 Will I be billed any extra costs when the move completes?

 No Express Conveyancing never charge any additional fees than what you have been quoted.